Can you mount an art exhibition about race in the age of Trump?

 For Aakil, the statue is a reminder that museums have always made some people uncomfortable.

 “Many of these sculptures were always problematic, were always painful and were always very violent.
-And this exhibition is forcing people to see that, as opposed to allowing people to live in a fantasy,” she said.
+And this exhibition is forcing people to see that, as opposed to allowing people to live in a fantasy,” the 22-year-old artist said.

 Another piece, “DNA Study Revisited” by Philadelphia artist Roberto Lugo, is intended to push back against the ways sculpture has been used to bolster ideas about racial classifications.